MarianCTH/MA/README.md

 2. **Browse/Search** - Users browse property listings or search for specific properties
 3. **View Details** - Users select a property to see detailed information
 4. **Save Favorites** - Users can save properties to their favorites list
-5. **Contact Seller/Landlord** - Users can message sellers/landlords directly through the app
+5. **Contact Seller** - Users can message sellers directly through the app

 ## Summary

 Easy-to-use app for buying, selling, and renting properties.
-It will help people find the property they want and help sellers/landlords reach more buyers/renters.
+It will help people find the property they want and help sellers reach more buyers/renters.

 ## Domain Details